Alfresco/docs-alfresco/content-accelerator/latest/develop/content-accelerator-for-pnp-management/index.md

 Once a custom permissionSet is defined and enabled via your custom AMP, it can be referenced in the customized ACA permission configuration.

-### Modify Only Properties
+## Modify Only Properties
 In some cases, you may only want to override some of the default properties of the pnp accelerator.
-You do not need an entire custom amp to do this though.
-Instead you can create the file `opencontent-override-placeholders.properties` at the `tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/` folder and put the overridden properties in there.
+You do not need an entire custom amp to do this.
+Instead you can create the file `opencontent-override-placeholders.properties` at the `tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/` folder and put the overridden properties in this file.
 Two things to note with this:
 1. This file will win out on any other property files, even ones in the custom amp.
 For this reason, if you are using a custom amp, it is better to override the properties in the amp than this file
 2. You will likely need to create the `module/com.tsgrp.opencontent/` folders in the `tomcat/shared/classes` directory